 Gilligan’s Island was one of those classic sitcoms everyone seemed to love.
 It was set around five passengers, a patron, and a first assistant who set out to do a “three-hour tour.”
 Unfortunately, the boat wrecked and they got stuck on an island.

 The show starred Bob Denver (Gilligan), Alan Hale Jr. (The Skipper), Jim Backus (Thurston Howell III), Natalie Schafer (Lovey Howell), Russell Johnson (The Professor), Tina Louise (Ginger), and Dawn Wells (Mary Ann).
 Learn more about their careers after the show ended.
+Although many of them have since passed on, their talents deserve to be celebrated and their careers, remembered.
 Let’s check it out!

 Bob Denver (Gilligan)